Go to Reviews.org US Edition

 Like HFC, FTTC installations may be eligible for self-installation, so speak with your provider to see if you’re eligible.
 FTTC installations are one of the fastest as, like ADSL of old, they use a telephone cable connection to a telephone socket to get you online.
 Installation may be done in as little as 15 minutes.
 The telephone cable connects to an NBN connection box which, in turn, needs to be connected to a router via Ethernet cable to share the internet around your home.
 Unlike ADSL technologies, you don’t need a line filter and should avoid using one for FTTC.

 FTTC plans can order NBN plans up to NBN 100.
-For an idea of popular picks from our comparison engine, check out the NBN 100 plans below.
+For an idea of cheap picks from our comparison engine, check out the NBN 100 plans below.

 FTTB and FTTN installation